SashaD826/Portfolio/README.md

 - Keboola

 ## Portfolio projects
-Here, I share a couple of projects where I used various methods to uncover key data insights.
-Each showcases my enthusiasm for turning data into clear, impactful solutions.
+It showcases my proficiency in data cleaning, predictive modeling, and financial forecasting, demonstrating my ability to transform raw data into meaningful insights.
+Each project reflects my skills in tracking KPIs, creating impactful visualizations, and developing simulations that improve business efficiency.

 ### 📕 Book Recommender
   **Description:** The Book Recommender is a Python-based application that suggests books based on a user's favorite book, using a relatively large database of books and their ratings.
 It analyzes book attributes like title, author and returns a list of recommended books that were chosen according to their correlation with the user's favorite book.
 The system handles errors for invalid inputs, incomplete book titles and typos.